kamimrcht/webpage/tigs.md

-# First blog post: all about the -tigs!
+# First blog post: sneak peek at the -tigs!
 Following a recent discussion on [Twitter](https://twitter.com/bioinfochat/status/1252912873698988035?s=20), I decided to do a high-level presentation of the population of -tigs sequences we encounter lately in k-mers related-papers (counting, assembly, indexing...).
 We attempted to briefly review some of them our [REINDEER paper](https://www.biorxiv.org/content/10.1101/2020.03.29.014159v2), though they deserve more space!
 I'll mostly cover unitigs, simplitigs and their twin USTs, monotigs, omnitigs but also very related sequences such as super-k-mers.

 **Disclaimer:** my goal here is not to formally present the different types of sequences, since such information can be found in the related articles.
 However, if you find a mistake, I'll be glad to have an opportunity to amend the document!